vortex-hue/vortex-hue/README.md

 ## :sassy_man:  About me
-- :school: I am a `CS Major` at Faculty of Physical Science at University of Nigeria, Nsukka
+- :school: I am a `CS Major` at Faculty of The Physical Science at University of Nigeria, Nsukka
 - :technologist: I love using Software as a solution for every `Problem`
-- :computer: I am a competitive programmer mainly at `ALX Software Engineering Programme`
+- :computer: I am a competitive programmer
 - :student: I’m currently learning: `Computer Science` and `Software Engineering`.
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME] (https://drive.google.com/file/d/1x40A2FV6e9BJ6eKGQJnJ-Oo3UpXvlcs6/view?usp=sharing).